ArveSystad/MagicCountryResolver/readme.md

 After building it, you'll find ``mcr.exe`` in ``bin/``.

-``mcr all MyWord`` will give you all countries that contain all the letters in "MyWord".
+``mcr all MyWord`` will give you all countries that contain all the unique letters in "MyWord".

 ``mcr none MyWord``  will give you all countries not containing any of the letters in "MyWord".